Policy Number: II-201

 - Access after hours or on weekends:

 - Employees of the college or outside contractors who wish to gain entry after hours or on weekends must call Campus Police in order to gain access to the building.

-- Any access being granted to the campus after normal operating hours must be preceded by and with, the approval of the appropriate Dean of the School, Vice President, or Manager of Facilities Management.
+- Any access being granted to the campus after normal operating hours must be preceded by and with, the approval of the appropriate Dean of the School, Vice President, Director of Facilities Planning and Development, or Manager of Facilities Management.
 This approval should be forwarded to Campus Police well in advance to the required entry.

 - Campus Police shall maintain a log of all employees and outside contractors who are identified by Campus Police, granted access, and enter buildings after hours or on weekends and shall report any and all unusual circumstances that arise.

 - Access to building roofs and utility management closets: